RocketCommunicationsInc/astro/packages/astro-uxds/_content/getting-started/developers.md

 :::note
 These examples use a previous release of Astro, and are not intended as boilerplates for building new applications.
 See below for easy ways to get started building Astro web applications.
 :::

-### Getting Started

-You can import Astro UXDS Web Components to an existing application using npm and litElement.
-Detailed instructions for using Astro components are available in the project’s [README](https://github.com/RocketCommunicationsInc/astro-components/blob/master/README.md).

-If you’re considering a non-Web Component Astro implementation, directions for this process will be available soon.

 ### Astro for Material Design